Fairytales and Other Stories

-“I must try or the Princess Alisha will have no chance at all.
-This may well be my last adventure, but I must try and I really can’t explain why in any way that you would understand.”
+“I must try, or Princess Alisha will have no chance at all.
+This may well be my last adventure, but I must try, and I really can’t explain why in any way that you would understand.”

 “I know,” Eric said.
 “Pass me that other strap.”

 “You’ve seen the Princess haven’t you?”
 Astrom asked.

 “Then that explains this mad adventure of yours.
 No one that has seen her could stand idly by knowing she was in danger and do nothing.”

 “She is a woman in need,” Eric said.
 “What more can a true knight do than I am doing?”

 “Then the fact that she is beautiful and has long black hair and a smile that could make putty out of the strongest man have nothing to do with it.
 And, unmarried too!”